hypatia-of-sva/alad/README.md

 The ALC_INVALID_VALUE-Error-State of alcGetProcAddress is not being checked.

-### Manual interface (not recommended, only use for troubleshooting like debugging the shared library)
+### Manual interface (not recommended, only use for troubleshooting like debugging the DLL)

 The manual interface initializes the function pointers first with